 PSYCH 391 uses has an 'optional' regular textbook.
 In addition, previous tests will be available on LEARN which will provide a large repository of practice problems including answers.

 - Dedicate a sufficient amount of quality study time to the course.
 We generally recommend that students spend at least 9 to 15 hours per week per course (e.g., lectures, assignments, readings, preparation for tests and exams, etc.) in order to be successful.
 However, in the case of PSYCH 292 and PSYCH 391, it might be necessary to spend 15 or more hours per week in order to master the course material.

 - Don't procastinate.
 Each unit of a statistics course builds on the content of the previous unit.
 PSYCH 292 and PSYCH 391 are not courses where you can cram through a bunch of material at the last minute and do well.
-If you have problems with procrastination, recommend that you attend the Procastination Workshop provided by Counselling and Psychological Services.
+Counselling Services offers workshops to enhance your personal academic success.

 - Attend lectures, tutorials (PSYCH 292 only), and labs (PSYCH 391 only) regularly.
 Enrolment in labs and tutorials are typically capped at 30 to 40 students each so there will be lots of opportunity to ask questions.
 If you have questions that are not answered during the tutorials/labs, contact the instructor or a teaching assistant.